 Like many states, California currently has an “implied consent” law (Vehicle Code 23612) that requires drivers pulled over for DUI to submit to a BAC test.
 If they don’t cooperate, they lose their license for one year and spend 48 hours in jail for a first DUI offense.
 They’ll face a two-year suspension and four days in jail for a second offense and a three-year suspension and 10 days in jail for a third offense.

 Do you believe that police violated your Fourth Amendment rights?
-Call the experienced Los Angeles DUI defense attorneys at the Kraut Law Group for insight into your case.
+Call the experienced Los Angeles DUI defense attorneys at the Kraut Criminal & DUI Lawyers for insight into your case.